-As noted above in Note 2, on October 11, 2012, following the closing of the Diamondback IPO, the Company owned 7,914,036 shares of Diamondback's outstanding common stock for an initial investment in Diamondback valued at \$138.5 million.
+On May 7, 2012, the Company entered into a contribution agreement with Diamondback Energy Inc. ("Diamondback").
+Under the terms of the contribution agreement, the Company agreed to contribute to Diamondback, prior to the closing of the Diamondback initial public offering ("Diamondback IPO"), all its oil and natural gas interests in the Permian Basin (the "Contribution").
+The Contribution was completed on October 11, 2012.
+Following the closing of the Diamondback IPO, the Company owned 7,914,036 shares of Diamondback's outstanding common stock for an initial investment in Diamondback valued at \$138.5 million.
 In 2013, the Company sold an aggregate of 4,534,536 shares of its Diamondback common stock and received aggregate net proceeds of approximately \$192.7 million.
 In June and September of 2014, the Company sold 1,000,000 and 1,437,500 shares of its Diamondback common stock, respectively, and received aggregate net proceeds of approximately \$197.6 million.
 On November 12, 2014, the Company sold its remaining 942,000 shares of Diamondback common stock for net proceeds of approximately \$60.8 million.
-As of June 30, 2015 and December 31, 2014, the Company did not own any shares of Diamondback common stock.
+As of September 30, 2015 and December 31, 2014, the Company did not own any shares of Diamondback common stock.

 The Company accounted for its interest in Diamondback as an equity method investment and had elected the fair value option of accounting for this investment.
-While the Company's ownership interest in Diamondback was below 20% prior to the Company's sale of its remaining Diamondback common stock in November 2014, the Company had appointed a member of
+While the Company's ownership interest in Diamondback was below 20% prior to the Company's sale of its remaining Diamondback common stock in November 2014, the Company had appointed a member of Diamondback's Board.

-Diamondback's Board.
 The individual appointed by the Company continues to serve on Diamondback's Board and the Company had influence through this board seat.
-The Company recognized an aggregate gain of approximately \$72.9 million and \$121.7 million on its investment in Diamondback for the three and six months ended June 30, 2014, respectively, which is included in loss (income) from equity method investments in the consolidated statements of operations.
+The Company recognized a loss of approximately \$32.4 million and a gain of approximately \$89.3 million on its investment in Diamondback for the three and nine months ended September 30, 2014, respectively, which is included in loss (income) from equity method investments in the consolidated statements of operations.